Yan-Coquoz/Composant_React/README.md

 - `myClass` : {String} input `className`
 - `isRequired` : {Boolean} Whether the value is required or not.
 - `toUpperCase` : {Boolean} if you need to upper case label
+- `lang` : {String} to format date. by default "en" : yyyy-MM-dd.
+Can be french with "fr" : dd-MM-yyyy

 ---